Certificate in Labor and Employment Relations

 Certificate Requirements

-Students are required to take 18 credit hours (6 courses) of course work outlined below.
+Students are required to take 18 credit hours (6 courses) of coursework outlined below:

-Two Required Core Courses: (6 credits)
+Three Required Core Courses: (9 credits)

 LBS 3001 Labor and Globalization - GL